Research

 Underwater Manipulation

-This research focuses on underwater manipulation, incorporating context-aware behavior learning with heuristic motion memory.
-The objectives include enhancing precision and efficiency during underwater operations by developing a motion planner that reduces computation time and improves motion recovery, especially when sensor data is unavailable.
-This work, accepted to IROS 2025, introduces a novel approach to trajectory and full-body motion optimization for underwater vehicle-manipulator systems.
+This research focuses on underwater manipulation, combining context-aware behavior learning with heuristic motion memory.
+The goal is to push precision and efficiency in real subsea operations by developing motion planners that recover gracefully when sensors fail and compute fast enough to run onboard.
+Accepted to IROS 2025, this work advances trajectory and full-body motion optimization for underwater vehicle-manipulator systems operating in harsh, partially observable environments.

 Underwater Robots Research